How physically fit do I need to be to be a Special Constable?

 Am I entitled to claim expenses?

 We will pay for any of the recommended immunisations that you may need and your travel to and from duty.
-We can only reimburse expenses once you have commenced initial training; therefore, we are not able to reimburse any travel expenses incurred before your start with us.
+We can only reimburse expenses once you have commenced initial training; therefore, we are not able to reimburse any travel expenses incurred before your start with us i.e. during the recruitment process.

 What if I am injured on duty?